iainrice627/test1/README.md

-this is a test for learning how to use github
+this is a test for learning how to use github!!